Euctemon/Euctemon/README.md

 Hi, I’m @Euctemon, a mechanical engineering student :rocket:.
-I'm interested in biomechanics, mathematics and programming.
+I'm interested in continuum mechanics, mathematics and programming.
 I'm working on a small family project of automated garden watering system using Raspberry and sensors from Hardawario :fountain:.